WCSCourses/Helminths_2021/manuals/module_2_linux_scripting/module_linux_scripting.md

 cd /home/manager/Module_2_Linux_scripting

 ```
-- we have subtly introduced you to a new concept of moving around your directories - **"absolute" and "relative" paths.**
+- we have subtly introduced you to a new concept of moving around between your directories - **"absolute" and "relative" paths.**
 - an absolute path is one where we write the **full path** to the directory, eg. "/home/manager/Module_2_Linux_scripting" .
 	- The advantage of writing the full path is that regardless of where you are in the directory structure, the opererating system will know where to go.
-	- The disadvantage is the it requires more typing...
+	- The disadvantage is that it requires more typing.
-- a relative path is a short desciption of a path, that is **relative and specific** to where you are in the directory structure. eg. if I am in the "/home/manager/Module_2_Linux_scripting/genome_1/" directory, I can move up one directory using "cd .." or two directories to the home directory using "cd ../../", or even move directories using " cd ../genome_2/" .
+- a relative path is a short desciption of a path, that is **relative and specific** to where you are in the directory structure. eg. if you are in the "/home/manager/Module_2_Linux_scripting/genome_1/" directory, you can move up one directory using "cd ..", two directories to the home directory using "cd ../../", or even move directories using " cd ../genome_2/" .
 	- The advantage of using a relative path is that is it quick to type.
-	- The disadvantage is that it is very specific to where you currently are in the directory strucutre, and if you move, the same command will not work.
+	- The disadvantage is that it is very specific to where you currently are in the directory strucutre, and if you move to a different location, the same command will not work.
 - You will see some examples of relative and absolute paths in later modules.
-- If you use relatively paths, great, but it does require a good understanding of your directory structure and where everything is located.
+- If you use relative paths, great, but it does require a good understanding of your directory structure and where everything is located.
-- A common error message is "file not found" and is commonly related to (1) being in the wrong directory, (2) a relative path is used and becasue you might be in the wrong directory, the relative path is incorrect.
+- A common error message on the command line is "file not found" and is commonly related to (1) being in the wrong directory, (2) a relative path is used in the command and because you might be in the wrong directory, the relative path is incorrect.
 - To avoid these problems, always knowing where you are using the "pwd" command, or checking that you have the expected files present in your working directory using "ls -lrt", is good practice.